noliv197/Alura-Geek/README.md

 - ` search product`: :heavy_check_mark:
   * The function ```buscaProduto()``` sends a HTTP GET request to the server using the search key as a parameter to filter the list
-  * The search is attached to the blur and ENTER keypress
+  * The search is attached to the blur and ENTER keypress events

-- ` admin login`: :construction:
+- ` admin login`: :ballot_box_with_check: :heavy_exclamation_mark:
-  * For now, after the form submission the page is redirect to admin.
+  * For now, after the form submission, the page is redirect to admin.
   * There is no login token validation yet
   * email: admin-alurageek@gmail.com
   * password: senhaAluraGeek